 At the beginning of the COVID-19 pandemic, the team wanted to find a way to support carers and children in care during the strange and unsettling time.
 Reading, stories and craft activities can help to focus on something else for little while and reduce the stress and anxiety that can often go hand in hand with change and uncertainty.
 With this in mind, we developed book and craft packages for all primary children in care.Find out more about 'Nurturing Reading for Pleasure in Children in Care'

 Memories of Migration and the Partition of India - what an amazing group of women!
-Local ladies of South Asian heritage, mostly aged over 60, have been working in partnership with Loughborough University exploring South Asian memories of Partition in the UK and their relevance to contemporary life.Find out more about 'Anand Mangal'
+Local ladies of South Asian heritage, mostly aged over 60, have been working in partnership with Loughborough University exploring South Asian memories of Partition and their relevance to contemporary life.Find out more about 'Anand Mangal'

 1485 around the world by the Bosworth Explorers

 This adult learning group, based at Bosworth Battlefield Heritage Centre, is currently working on the project ‘1485 Around the World’.
 Explorers is their name…exploring is their game!Find out more about '1485 around the world by the Bosworth Explorers'

 The Secret History of Ladybird Books

 In 2019 ‘The Secret History of Ladybird Books’ event took place at Charnwood Museum, in partnership and Loughborough University.
 The event was part of the national Being Human Festival 2019, the UK’s only national celebration of the humanities!Find out more about 'The Secret History of Ladybird Books'

 Our teams within Communities and Wellbeing join together to involve and inspire primary school aged children and their siblings and carers to access and use our local heritage venues and the resources they offer.Find out more about 'Bespoke Cultural Activity for Children in Care'